Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - If you think you have plantar fasciitis, see your doctor.

-- Your doctor can suggest treatments, such as stretches, pain medication and supportive footwear.
+- Your doctor can suggest treatments, such as stretches, pain medicines and supportive shoes.

 What is plantar fasciitis?

 Plantar fasciitis is often associated with a heel spur.
 This is a spike of bone poking out from the heel bone.
-However, many people have heel spurs without any pain.
+Many people have heel spurs without any pain.

 What are the symptoms of plantar fasciitis?

 The main symptom of plantar fasciitis is pain under your heel.
 This pain can be dull or sharp.
-If you have plantar fasciitis, you may also notice:
+You may also notice:

-- aching or burning on the sole of your foot
+- aching or burning on the sole (bottom) of your foot

 - swelling in your heel